Overview

 The representative should act on behalf of the entity and it should be possible for competent authorities or the CSIRTs to contact the representative.
 The representative should be explicitly designated by a written mandate of the entity to act on the latter's behalf with regard to the latter's obligations under this Directive, including incident reporting.

-Non-EU entities that offers services to EU citizens must also be aware of Article 24.
+Non-EU entities that offer services to EU citizens must also be aware of Article 24.

 Article 24, Jurisdiction and territoriality.